Queen Maud Land: Early activity

 Queen Maud Land was the first part of Antarctica to be sighted, on 27 January 1820 by Fabian von Bellingshausen.
-It was however among the last to be explored, as it required aircraft in combination with ships to undertake systematic exploration.
+However, it was among the last to be explored, as it required aircraft in combination with ships to undertake systematic exploration.
 Early Norwegian research activities in Antarctica rested entirely on whaling and sealing expeditions funded by ship owners, particularly by Christen Christensen and his son Lars.
 The first two Norwegian expeditions were carried out by sealing ships in 1892–93 and 1893–94.
 While they were primarily sent for exploring, sealing, and whaling possibilities, they also performed scientific research.
 Further Norwegian expeditions were mounted into the first decades of the 20th century.

 The Antarctic Plateau was claimed for Norway by Roald Amundsen as the King Haakon VII Plateau when his expedition was the first to reach the South Pole on 14 December 1911.
 It was mapped as a circular territory comprising the plateau around the South Pole, including all the land above latitude 85°S. However, roughly the same area had been claimed by the British as the King Edward VII Plateau, which was in conflict with the Norwegian claim.
 Amundsen's claim has never been officially claimed by the Norwegian government.

 The name Queen Maud Land was initially applied in January 1930 to the land between 37°E and 49°30′E discovered by Hjalmar Riiser-Larsen and Finn Lützow-Holm during Lars Christensen's Norvegia expedition of 1929–30.
 It was named after the Norwegian queen Maud of Wales, wife of the then-reigning King Haakon VII.
 The territory was explored further during the Norvegia expedition of 1930–31.
 During this whaling season, a total of 265 whaling ships, mostly Norwegian, worked off the coast of Queen Maud Land.
 In the same season, Riiser-Larsen discovered the Prince Olav Coast, Princess Martha Coast and Princess Ragnhild Coast from the air.
 Captain H. Halvorsen of the whaler Sevilla discovered the Princess Astrid Coast independently at the same time.
 Six years later, during Christensen's expedition of 1936–37, Viggo Widerøe flew over and discovered the Prince Harald Coast.
 Negotiations with the British government in 1938 resulted in the western border of Queen Maud Land being set at 20°W.